-How do I choose a faculty member for my Senior Project?
+How do I choose a faculty member for my Capstone Project?

 In an effort to provide students with an exceptional academic experience, the Honors College seeks to designate for Honors credit courses taught by some of the most rigorous faculty in the university.
 By the same token, students are encouraged to seek out challenging courses.
 Only instructors who are full-time, tenured/tenure-track faculty members or full-time lecturers may supervise this contract.
 Graduate students, part-time instructors and adjunct faculty members cannot supervise Honors contract course work.

-The same policy holds for designation of professors to mentor Honors Senior Projects.
-Only instructors who are full-time, tenured/tenure-track faculty members or full-time lecturers may mentor Senior Projects.
-Graduate students, part-time instructors and adjunct faculty members cannot supervise Honors Senior Projects.
+The same policy holds for designation of professors to mentor Honors Capstone Projects.
+Only instructors who are full-time, tenured/tenure-track faculty members or full-time lecturers may mentor Capstone Projects.
+Graduate students, part-time instructors and adjunct faculty members cannot supervise Honors Capstone Projects.